A gathering for ritual and learning in European traditional spiritualities

 -

 We'd recommend booking your transportation to and from the event as soon as possible, to ensure you can arrive without any complications or delays, and to take advantage of low cost flights while they last!
+We will arrange a shuttle to and from Lanark bus and train station for those who are traveling by public transit from the airport or elsewhere.

 -